MightyAcornDigital/vpc-secure-access-poc/README.md

 3. An EC2 instance in the private subnet.
 4. An AppStream instance in the private subnet.

-Note that NO resources are placed in the private subnet.
+Note that NO resources are placed in the public subnet.
 Thus, nothing here is internet-accessible!

 ### Using the AppStream instance: